prt-prt/esp32-MotorController/v2/WIRING.md

 - Powerbank negative output
 ```

+## Implementing the Global Power Switch

+There are two recommended approaches for implementing the global power switch:

+### Option 1: USB Power Switch (Preferred)
+- Use a dedicated USB power switch that handles all 4 USB lines
+- This allows for data connectivity when needed
+- Examples: USB in-line switch or USB power switch module

+### Option 2: DIY Approach
+- Use a SPST toggle switch placed in the USB power line (VBUS/red wire only)
+- Cut only the red wire in a USB cable and connect the toggle switch
+- Ensure the switch is rated for at least 2-3A
+- Leave the data lines (D+/D-) and ground wire intact

 ## Power Supply Considerations

 ### Powerbank Selection
 - Choose a powerbank with at least 2A output capability
-- Must have both USB and direct 5V output options
-- USB output powers the ESP32-S2 Mini directly
-- 5V output (through switch) powers the motor circuit
+- Standard USB output will be split between ESP32-S2 Mini and the motor circuit
+- For longer run time, select a powerbank with higher capacity (10,000mAh+)
+- Some powerbanks may turn off automatically with low current draw, so test before final implementation

 ### Global Power Switch
-- SPST (Single Pole, Single Throw) toggle switch
+- SPST (Single Pole, Single Throw) toggle switch for DIY approach
+- USB power switch for cleaner implementation
-- Should be rated for at least 2A
+- Should be rated for at least 2-3A
 - Position the switch in an easily accessible location on the robot
-- This allows you to quickly power down the motors without disconnecting the powerbank
+- Provides convenient on/off control for the entire system

+### USB Splitter/Power Distribution
+- Use a high-quality USB splitter or hub that can handle 2A+ total current
+- For DIY approach, you can extract 5V/GND from a USB breakout board or adapter
+- Ensure all power connections use adequately sized wires

 ### Step-up Converter for Motors
 - Converts 5V to 6V for optimal motor performance